LCC-CIT/CS133JS-CourseMaterials/LectureNotes/CS133JS-LN-W08-D1-WebPage-io.md

 - The event handler must be specified for a particular HTML element.

-  One way to do this is with an HTML attribute:
+  <u>One way</u> to do this is with an HTML attribute:

   ```html
   <p onmouseover="doSomething()">This paragraph has an onmouseover event</p>
   ```

+  > In our next session, you'll learn the more common way to add an event handler, which is by using JavaScript to assign a handler to an HTML element.

 - An event handler is just an ordinary function: